 This beautifully orange vegetable gets its color from an antioxidant called beta-carotene, which is also responsible for the orange color of carrots.
 Beta-carotene, however, isn’t just a coloring agent, it is also, a very powerful antioxidant that has shown a lot of promise in fighting the effects of cancer, especially colon cancer.
 This isn’t the only antioxidant in pumpkins.
 They also contain a healthy amount of Vitamin C and E which help to fight free radicals within the body and are also known to improve skin health as well.

-Just please don’t ever fall for the pumpkin spice scam.
-It is just sugar and nothing more.
 To get all the incredible health benefits of the pumpkin, eat it as it is meant to be eaten, as a vegetable.
 Steam it, roast it or grill it, just eat it!

 We hope this will help you as your meal prep each week and strive to meet your nutritional goals.